oi86039/Mini-Birb-Adventures/Omar_Ilyas_README.txt

 		- Load/ Save states

 	- Specific
-		- The player has at least 5 different abilities (Dash, ShootNormal, Long, Spread, Rapid Fire)
+		- The player has at least 5 different abilities
-		- 5 different obstacles (spikes, heat, fire, Gravity area, bullets, )
+		- 5 different obstacles
-		- 3 different enemy behaviors (Charge player, Fly at player.
-Shoot at player)
+		- 3 different enemy behaviors

 Deliverable Descriptions | How To Test All Deliverables
 	- Common